Awesome: Captain America: The Winter Soldier

 - Batroc the Leaper.

-- Captain America's list of people who have challenge him in a fight include; A Nazi with the same serum flowing through his veins, his ex-sidekick who has a robot arm and was experimented on by said Nazi, a magical alien prince who can go toe-to-toe with Thor, and... a pirate.
+- Captain America's list of people who have challenged him in a fight include; A Nazi with the same serum flowing through his veins, his ex-sidekick who has a robot arm and was experimented on by said Nazi, a magical alien prince who can go toe-to-toe with Thor, and... a pirate.
 Batroc is thus far the only unaugmented human that can gain ground on Captain America.
 He even seemed unimpressed with Captain America for a moment.

 - He didn't even have to fight Captain America.
 He'd successfully avoided the Captain's initial attack, and his escape at the end of the rescue mission proves he could have run if he'd wanted to.
 But he stayed behind, just because Captain America was a Worthy Opponent.
 The way Captain America puts his shield away, gives the indication he considers Batroc a worthy opponent too.